In this blog post, Robert Bortins—CEO of Classical Conversations and homeschool dad—shares some helpful resources for homeschool dads.

 Several years ago, Robert wrote a brief guide aimed at equipping new homeschool dads with the basics of classical education and homeschooling.

-You can download this quick, 15-minute e-book for free on our bookstore.
+You can download this quick, 15-minute e-book for free from our bookstore.

 Homeschool dads bear a great responsibility.
 You wife looks to you for support.
 Your child looks to you as an example.
 Whatever your involvement is in your child’s education, you do have a part in this homeschooling journey, walking right alongside the rest of your family.

-We hope these two resources for homeschool dads encourage you to keep leading your family well.
-And we wish you a blessed Father’s Day this weekend!
+We hope these resources for homeschool dads encourage you to keep leading your family well!